HCCH INTERNSHIP PROGRAMME

 A transcript of academic records refers to documentation of a student's permanent academic record, which usually means all courses taken, all grades received, all honours received, and degrees conferred to a student.

 The HCCH internship programme is open to those currently studying law at the Bachelor, Masters, J.D., or Ph.D. level and to those who have recently completed a law degree.
+For students currently enrolled in a Bachelor's programme, please note that preference may be given to those in the later stages of their studies.

-Generally, there is not a possibility of being employed at the HCCH after completion of an internship.
 Any vacancies will be posted on the HCCH website and all those interested, including former or current interns, may apply.

 All documentation should be submitted in English, French, or Spanish (with the exception of the transcript of academic records which can be in its original language).